qmhc/vite-plugin-dts/README.md

   /**
    * Hook called prior to writing each declaration file *
-   * This allows you to transform the path or content.
+   * This allows you to transform the path or content *
-   *
-   * The file will be skipped when the return value `false`.
+   * The file will be skipped when the return value `false` *
-   *
    * @default () => {}
    */